 If there truly are that many residents in Raymond who cannot afford to pay almost $2 million in property taxes, how is it that they will suddenly be able to afford yet another tax increase to pay for these items?
 Why should the rest of the taxpayers in Raymond have to keep all of these others, including town officials who choose to pay late, afloat by paying their taxes on time?
 How does the board know that the people who pay their taxes on time aren’t struggling as well?

-There may indeed be cases where some people had circumstances beyond their control but that cannot be said for those who seem to use the lax tax collections almost as a personal loan until they are forced to pay.
+There may indeed be cases where some people had circumstances beyond their control but that cannot be said for those who seem to use the lax tax collections almost as a source of reliable emergency loans until they are forced to pay.
 Is it possible that a large number of people simply pay their taxes late each year?
 The annual report claims that 98% of taxpayers paid their taxes on time.
 Since the total property taxes paid were over $5 million, the math doesn’t quite work out that over $2 million represents a mere 2% of the taxpaying population.